Planning a trip to Krabi? As one of the most beautiful beach destinations in Southeast Asia, you simply can’t pass it up.

 Ao Nang is one of the best places in Krabi for its location, accommodation options, and food.

 For first-time Krabi visitors, Ao Nang is central to everything, which makes it the perfect place for day trips and water activities.
-Whether you want adventure or nice beaches, you can have it all in Ao Nang.
+Whether you want adventure or nice long beaches, you can have it all in Ao Nang.

 Ao Nang Places To Stay